plone/training/docs/theming/theme_scratch.md

 # Create a Theme from scratch

 We're going to create a theme for **Plone 6 Classic UI** that is built from scratch.
 There are no dependencies except Bootstrap itself.
 This approach will allow you to change and extend the look and feel of Plone to your needs.
-You will develop on the filesystem.
-You can add your package to any code repository e.g. GitHub and re-use it on different Plone sites.
+You will develop on the file system.
+You can add your package to any code repository, such as GitHub, and reuse it on different Plone sites.

 **Use Case**